jhu-lcsr/costar_plan/Readme.md

 rosrun costar_bullet start -h
 ```

-Collect a dataset with the command:
+For example, you can collect a dataset with the command:
 ```
+rosrun costar_bullet start --robot ur5 --task blocks --agent task --features multi --save -i 10
 ```

 And then learn a model with:
 ```
 rosrun costar_bullet start --robot ur5  --features multi --load --model ff_regression
 ```

+Different agents allow you to directly make the robot act in different ways.

 ## Problem Domains